HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise4/exercise4-Building-your-tree.md

-# Exercise #3.5 - Setting up your space (but with better instructions this time )
+# Exercise #4 - Building Your Tree

 ## Introduction
 [more info needed to complete this section]